DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 The gut microbiome is a currently underappreciated aspect of well-being.
 The trillions of bacteria residing in the gut contribute towards digestion and nutrient uptake.
 They also produce a wealth of essential nutrients and enzymes that would otherwise be lacking in a sterile digestive tract.
 Many of the nutrients produced by the microbiome play very important roles in maintaining the health of the brain and nervous system at large.[41]
 [42]

-In the context of depression, the gut microbiome is a valuable source of serotonin, which helps to reduce anxiety, enhance digestion and optimize nerve function.
-Depressed individuals and those with chronic illnesses are noted to have altered microbiome profiles[43] as compared to healthy individuals.
-Depressed behavior and stress are known to have a bi-directional relationship with the health of the gut microbiome[44].
+In the context of depression, the gut microbiome influences serotonin levels in the brain[43], which helps to reduce anxiety, enhance digestion and optimize nerve function.
+Depressed individuals and those with chronic illnesses are noted to have altered microbiome profiles[44] as compared to healthy individuals.
+Depressed behavior and stress are known to have a bi-directional relationship with the health of the gut microbiome[45].

 6. Chronic Lifestyle Diseases